 Nonetheless, most teachers in modern schools are already well aware of the many negative aspects of the internet.
 They know about online bullying, constant texting during classes, problems with plagiarism check of term papers, etc. However, what they may overlook is the real danger of cyber threats to schools.

 In order to perfectly understand the need for cybersecurity, it is only valid to start with the threats.
-That’s why we have prepared a brief guide that will touch upon 5 most common cybersecurity threats that are more likely to target schools.
+That’s why we have prepared a brief guide that will touch upon the 5 most common cybersecurity threats that are more likely to target schools.
 Cybersecurity is nothing but an act to block any digital threats and attacks and protect your website.

 Here are the 5 Common Cyber Threats to Schools:

 Most cybersecurity threats start with so-called phishing.
 This is a technique when a person receives a seemingly legitimate email that asks for any personal data.
-Such emails can call for a verification of personal accounts, permission to use personal details, passwords and so on.
+Such emails can call for a verification of personal accounts, permission to use personal details, passwords, and so on.
 Probably everyone had already had some negative experience with this kind of email.
 Don’t worry, these deceptive emails can fool even the best of us.